H4NM/PythonProjects/README.md

 At detection of Security events, it snaps a picture of the possible intruder.
 Can be allowed to run in the background contiously with locking the screen multiple times without the need of restarting the program.

-Limitations: Must be run with Admin privileges (This is to gain access to Security log)
+Limitations: Must be run with Admin privileges (This is to gain access to Security log), requires installment of 'pywin32' and 'opencv-python'

 Downsides: Collects all security events, including successful logons.
 This might not be preferred, unless you really like photos of yourself.